daugerdas/frontend-notes/html.md

 Introduction
 Anatomy
+Elements

+## Introduction
 The Hyper Text Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
+The first version of HTML was written by Tim Berners-Lee in 1993.
+Since then, there have been many different versions of HTML.

+## Anatomy
 HTML consists of a series of elements.
 The element is the opening tag, followed by content, followed by the closing tag.
 ![Untitled-2](https://github.com/daugerdas/frontendintro.com/assets/14166408/8d73be56-6f1f-4682-a856-b2381d8585cf)

+HTML attributes provide additional information about HTML elements.The HTML class attribute is used to specify a class for an HTML element.
+Multiple HTML elements can share the same class.
+The class attribute is often used to point to a class name in a style sheet.
+It can also be used by a JavaScript to access and manipulate elements with the specific class name.
 ![Untitled-3](https://github.com/daugerdas/frontendintro.com/assets/14166408/ffebd742-65d9-49c9-bb9d-e135ecfe7ecf)

+The text between <html> and </html> describes the web page, and the text between <body> and </body> is the visible page content.
+The markup text <title>This is a title</title> defines the browser page title shown on browser tabs and window titles.
+Between <head> and </head>, a <meta> element can be used to define webpage metadata.
+The Document Type Declaration <!DOCTYPE html> is for HTML5.
+If a declaration is not included, various browsers will revert to "quirks mode" for rendering.
 ![Untitled-4](https://github.com/daugerdas/frontendintro.com/assets/14166408/06f83f6b-53ee-4ef9-ad70-176e510b9bc5)